-You’ve probably already started on the New Year’s resolutions for your personal life – go the gym, cut the carbs, stick to the family budget, and so on.
+You’ve probably already started on the New Year’s resolutions you made for your personal life – go the gym, cut the carbs, stick to the family budget, and so on.
 But have you thought about personal resolutions that can affect your restaurant?
 These would be actionable and attainable goals that improve your leadership skills.
 Get started with these three resolutions specific to restaurant managers.

 Improve Your Communication Skills